rjpellegr/RJP023_Advanced_Python_Portfolio/README.md

 ## Sequence Annotation

-An overview of some methods used to identify and annotate gene and protein sequences.
+An introduction to Biopython's sequence annotation objects.